Bogdanisar/FMI-PPC-MPI/Readme.md

 `$: ./copy_to_other.sh IP_OF_MACHINE2 [IP_OF_MACHINE3 [...]]`

 This will copy the executable (and the rest of the project) to the other machines.
-Care should be taken because the script might overwrite some files on the target machine at the same path as locally.
+Care should be taken because the script might overwrite some files on the target machine at the same path as the project path on the local machine.

 Then, the run command is as following: